HIPAA COMPLIANCE AND SAFEGUARDS

 Each set of safeguards is complicated in its own right.
 However, broken down into sensible pieces, it’s apparent that they are not as daunting as they initially appear.

 In this article, we’ll take a look at the administrative safeguards associated with HIPAA.
-These are safeguards that can, for the most part, be easily implemented at your office today.
+These safeguards can, for the most part, be easily implemented at your office today.

 The administrative safeguards associated with HIPAA are a collection of policies and procedures that concern the conduct of your workforce, along with the security measures you will need to put in place to protect your customer’s ePHI.

-Looking at the administrative safeguards though the broadest scope possible, the components include assigning a privacy officer, completing an annual risk assessment, ensuring employee training, and executing the required agreements with all partners who might also be handling ePHI.
+The components include assigning a privacy officer, completing an annual risk assessment, ensuring employee training, and executing the required agreements with all partners who might be handling ePHI.

 When we look at them closer, administrative safeguards consist of these specific elements: